defold/defold.github.io/terms-and-conditions.md

 We do not control or actively monitor Content posted on the Community Forums by you or others, therefore we do not guarantee the accuracy, integrity or quality of that Content.
 Under no circumstances will we be liable in any way for any Content, including, but not limited to, any losses or harm of any kind resulting from the use of any Content posted, emailed, transmitted or otherwise made available via the Community Forums or the Website.
 Notwithstanding the foregoing, we reserve the right to remove any Content from our Community Forums or Website if we, in our sole discretion, decide that it results in or from a breach of any part of these Terms, or that it may bring us, our Services or our games into disrepute.

-Should you wish to complain about any Content posted by any other user, or any use of your Content by us or any other user, please contact us at: [info@defold.com](mailto:info@defold.com).
+Should you wish to complain about any Content posted by any other user, or any use of your Content by us or any other user, please contact us at: [info@defold.se](mailto:info@defold.se).

 ### PART D – DEFOLD LICENSE TERMS